Eric Bristow

-In late 1986, Bristow began experiencing symptoms of dartitis, which affected his career thereafter.
-In 1987, he began sponsoring and mentoring Phil Taylor, who went on to become the most successful darts player of all time.
-In 1993, Bristow and Taylor both became involved in the split in darts as two of the 16 players who left the British Darts Organisation (BDO) to form the World Darts Council, which later became the Professional Darts Corporation (PDC).
-Bristow's last major achievement as a player was reaching the semi-finals of the 1997 WDC World Darts Championship, where he narrowly lost to Taylor.
+In late 1986, Bristow began experiencing dartitis, which affected his career thereafter.
+In 1993, he became involved in the split in darts as one of the 16 players who left the British Darts Organisation (BDO) to form the World Darts Council, which later became the Professional Darts Corporation (PDC).
+His last major achievement as a player was reaching the semi-finals of the 1997 WDC World Darts Championship, losing narrowly to his former protégé Phil Taylor.

-After retiring from competitive darts in 2007, Bristow worked as a commentator and pundit on Sky Sports darts coverage until the network sacked him in 2016 following a controversial series of tweets.
-In April 2018, Bristow suffered a heart attack while attending a Premier League Darts event in Liverpool and died at the age of 60.
+Bristow was awarded an MBE in 1989 for his services to sport.
+After retiring from competitive play in 2007, he worked as a commentator and pundit on Sky Sports darts coverage.
+In April 2018, he suffered a heart attack while attending a Premier League Darts event in Liverpool and died at the age of 60.